 The Oregon Addiction Prevention and Education Initiative provides buprenorphine-waiver training to physicians across Oregon.
 It also provides other addiction-related education.

-The addiction medicine program hosts tele-mentoring (ECHO) CME programs under the direction of Dr. Jessica Gregg.
+The addiction medicine program hosts tele-mentoring (ECHO) CME programs under the direction of Dr. Daniel Hoover.

 OHSU hosts the Western States Node of National Institute on Drug Abuse’s Clinical Trials Network (CTN).
 This program tests emerging treatments for opioid, methamphetamines and cocaine use disorders.